nliulab/MIMIC-Multimodal/README.md

  [https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iv/concepts](https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iv/concepts)

-The retrieved outcomes were merged into the metadata table of our benchmark dataset to ensure consistent and reproducible outcome generation.
+The retrieved outcomes were merged into the metadata table of our benchmark dataset to ensure consistent and reproducible experiments.

 ### 2. Benchmark